Trevisan's extractor in the presence of quantum side information: Introduction

 Interestingly, the relationship between the two Criteria~\eqref{eq:reqstand} and \eqref{eq:reqside} depends on the physical nature of the side information $E$, i.e., whether $E$ is represented by the state of a classical or a quantum system.
 In the case of purely classical side information, $E$ may be modeled as a random variable and it is known that the two criteria are essentially equivalent (see \lemref{lem:KT08} for a precise statement).
 But in the general case where $E$ is a quantum system, \critref{eq:reqside} is \emph{strictly stronger} than~\eqref{eq:reqstand}: it was shown in~\cite{GKKRW07} that there exist extractors that fulfill~\eqref{eq:reqstand} but for which~\eqref{eq:reqside} fails (see also~\cite{KR07} for a discussion).

 Since our world is inherently non-classical, it is of particular importance that~\eqref{eq:reqside} rather than the weaker~\critref{eq:reqstand} be taken as the relevant criterion for the definition of extractors.
-For example, in the context of cryptography, one typically uses extractors to generate secret keys, i.e., randomness that is uniform from an adversary's point of view.
-Even if the extractor itself is classical, nothing can prevent an adversary from storing information $E$ in a quantum system, so \critref{eq:reqstand} does not imply security.
-Randomness recycling is another simple example involving quantum side information.
+In cryptography, for instance, there is generally nothing that prevents an adversary from holding quantum side information.
+In fact, even if a cryptographic scheme is purely classical, an adversary may acquire information using a non-classical attack strategy.
+Hence, when using extractors for privacy amplification, \critref{eq:reqstand} does not generally imply security.
+A similar situation may arise in the context of randomness recycling.
 If we run a (simulation of) a quantum system $E$ using randomness $X$, approximately $\Hmin{X|E}$ bits of $X$ can be reused.
-Applying a function $\Ext$ which has been shown to fulfill \eqref{eq:reqstand} but not~\eqref{eq:reqside} could result in an output $Z$ which is still correlated to the system $E$.
+If we now, in an attempt to recycle the randomness, apply a function $\Ext$ which fulfills \eqref{eq:reqstand} but not~\eqref{eq:reqside}, the output $Z$ may still be correlated to the system $E$.

-Moreover, since it is known that the smooth conditional min-entropy precisely characterizes the optimal amount of uniform randomness that can be extracted from $X$ while being independent from $E$~\cite{Ren05}, one may argue that \critref{eq:reqside} is indeed the correct definition for randomness extraction.
+It is known that the conditional min-entropy accurately characterizes the maximum amount of uniform randomness that can be extracted from $X$ while being independent from $E$.
+(More precisely, the \emph{smooth conditional min-entropy}, an entropy measure derived from $\Hmin{X|E}$ by maximizing the latter over all states in an $\eps$-neighborhood, is an upper bound on the amount of uniform randomness that can be extracted; see ~\secref{subsec:min-entropy} and~\cite{Ren05} for details).
+In other words, the characterization of extractors in terms of $\Hmin{X|E}$ is essentially optimal, and one may thus argue that \critref{eq:reqside} is indeed the correct definition for randomness extraction (see also~\cite{Ren05,KR07,KT08}).
+In this work, we follow this line of argument and call an extractor \emph{quantum-proof} if it satisfies~\critref{eq:reqside} (see \secref{subsec:extractors.defs}).